Man accused of intentionally driving truck into BRPD officer denied bond; judge orders psych evaluation

 Black was also arrested for deliberately hitting police and other vehicles in 2014 while a 9-year-old was in the car.
 He pleaded guilty to aggravated flight from an officer and completed probation in 2019, court records indicate.

-Black's girlfriend Asia Raby was also arrested in connection to Eisworth's killing.
+Black's girlfriend Asia Raby was also arrested in connection to Eisworth's injuries.
 Her bond was set at $15,000 with GPS ankle monitoring and a protective order.

 Black is due back in court on Sept.
 3.